Please read first: Disclaimer & Declaration (A Poem)

 What happens in a healing session?

-The first thing I do is try to make you as comfortable as possible by asking questions.
+The first thing I do is try to make you as comfortable as possible by asking questions, which change depending if online or in-person.
+Do you want phone or video chat?
+What digital platform would you prefer to meet on?
+How is the screen and background?
 Are you okay with eye contact?
 How is the volume of my voice?
 Am I sitting too close or too far?
 Do you want me facing you or beside you?
 Do you want to be sitting, lying down, or on the floor?
 Do you want me to be in a closed space or do you want the door open?
 Do you prefer to be touched, i.e. your hand held, or do you prefer no touch at all?
 Would you like a blanket?
 Would you like some water or tea?
 Would you like to rearrange anything in the room?

 Once it’s established that you feel as comfortable as you can in the environment we’re both in, I then talk a little bit about transparency, confidentiality, and the taboos that I’m under.
 I will tell you that according to the laws of the land, I am obligated to report to the authorities of the land if I find out about harm to a minor, otherwise I could be prosecuted and jailed, so please consider carefully what you disclose to me.
 I have spiritual taboos where I cannot set a price for spiritual healing and accept donations only.
 I also cannot eat meat unless I have killed and prayed over the animal myself, or it was killed and prayed over by people I trust.
 I cannot partake of any drug (including alcohol, coffee, chocolate, green tea, black tea, etc.) unless prescribed by a doctor or unless it is part of a ritual.
 I also cannot do any form of healing if I am severely sick or injured in any way, to ensure that that energy does not pass to you.
 If we happen to meet outside of the healing session, I will not approach you to respect your privacy, unless you approach me first.
 Once I become a registered social worker, there may also be other regulations that I will have to disclose to you so that you understand the limitations that I am restrained by in our healing work together.